Bankroll Management: How to Avoid Going Bust

 It is very important that you manage your bankroll well.
 You have to make sure that you don’t play over your head by playing on stakes that your bankroll cannot support.

-If you do this then you won’t have the money available in your bankroll to recover from slumps and bad runs which are inevitable from time to time.
+If you do this then you won’t have the money available in your bankroll to recover from slumps and bad runs, which are a normal part of poker variance.

 Bankroll Management Golden Rules